lsst-dm/dmtn-308/index.rst

 - BigQuery is designed for extreme horizontal scalability, and it is very efficient and performant for large-scale analytical queries on petabyte-scale data.
 - Caching mechanisms and optimization techniques can be used to improve query performance.
    - For instance, BigQuery can cache results of queries for up to 24 hours, which can significantly reduce query latency for repeated queries.
 - BigQuery has high latency for small queries, from several to tens of seconds, due to the serverless nature of the platform, which requires provisioning of resources for each query, as well as optimization and planning within the execution engine.
 - Performance of spatial queries is not inherently optimized, as BigQuery does not support spatial indexing.
    - However, spatial queries can be optimized by using hierarchical mesh indexing, which can reduce the amount of data scanned by the query engine.
 This can significantly improve query performance for spatial queries, but it requires additional development effort to implement.
-- Even with these limitations, **BigQuery should be able to achieve high query performance for the data volumes expected for the PPDB, especially for large-scale analytical queries.**
+- Even with these limitations, **BigQuery should be able to achieve high query performance on the expected data volumes, especially for large-scale analytical queries.**

 Scalability
 -----------